rikedyp/LearnAPL/APL Short Course.md

 APL is a mathematical notation for writing programs.
 It is a programming language.

+TODO: There may be a clear break where being in the interpreter is easier / more useful / necessary.
+      Find the break point.

 ## 1. Basics / mathematics
 Arithmetic|Arrays|Scalar extension|Emptiness|Index generator|⎕A